 - Neck connecting the head with the body at the level of the tubercle.

-- A tubercle at the junction of the neck and body and has a smooth articular part for articulating with the transverse process of the corresponding vertebra.
+- A tubercle at the junction of the neck and body, which and has a smooth articular part for articulating with the transverse process of the corresponding vertebra.

 - A thin, flat and curved body (shaft), most markedly at the costal angle where the rib turns anterolaterally.